ARCHITECTURE:

 ORIGINAL OCCUPANTS:

-Robert Dunsmuir’s fortune, at the time one of the largest on the west coast, began in the coalfields of Vancouver Island where he toiled 15 years, after arriving from Scotland as a HBC contract miner in 1851.
-Legend has it that he promised his wife Joan a “castle” if she would come with him to Canada and she evidently believed him.
+1887-1908: Robert Hamilton Dunsmuir (b.
+Ayrshire, SCT 1825-1889) married Joanna “Joan” Olive (née White, b.
+Kilmarnock, SCT 1828-1908) in Riccarton, Ayrs, SCT in 1847.
+Robert’s fortune, at the time one of the largest on the W coast, began in the coalfields of Vancouver Island where he toiled 15 years, after arriving from Scotland as a HBC contract miner in 1851.
+An undocumented story says that he promised his wife a “castle” if she would come with him to Canada.
 In 1869 Dunsmuir discovered a major coal seam at Diver Lake near Nanaimo and set up his own company, Wellington Collieries.
-He later parlayed this into ownership or partownership> of shipping lines, the E&N Railway and Albion Iron Works.
+He later parlayed this into ownership or part-ownership of shipping lines, the E&N Railway and Albion Iron Works.

-Robert Dunsmuir died on April 12, 1889, aged 63.
-By this time the Dunsmuirs had two sons and eight daughters, most of them already married with homes of their own.
-Elder son James (1525 Shasta Pl, Rockland) served as BC’s Lt-Gov in 1906-09.
-In 1890 Joan moved in with her three unmarried daughters and two grandchildren, including Elizabeth Harvey (582 St Charles St, Rockland), and lived there until her death.
+The Dunsmuirs had two sons and eight daughters most of them already married with homes of their own when Robert died.
+Elder son James (1525 Shasta Pl), served as BC’s Lt-Gov in 1906-09.
+In 1890 Joan moved in with three unmarried daughters and two grandchildren, including Elizabeth Harvey (582 St Charles St), and lived there until her death.
 The castle became a hub of Victoria’s social life.
-One of the most lavish events was the 1891 wedding of Jessie Dunsmuir to Sir Richard Musgrave, an Irish baronet.
-The wedding was attended by 300 guests and the bride had 31 attendants.
+One of the most lavish events was the 1891 wedding of Jessie Dunsmuir to Sir Richard Musgrave, Irish baronet.
+It was attended by 300 guests and the bride had 31 attendants.

 OTHER OCCUPANTS:

-Thus began several decades of institutional use for Craigdarroch.
-The first lessee was the federal Department of Soldiers’ Civil Re-establishment.
+1919-21: The first lessee with BMO was the federal Department of Soldiers’ Civil Re-establishment.
 They set up a hospital for incurable WWI veterans who needed specialized long-term care.
 The Prince of Wales opened the hospital in September 1919, by which time the castle’s interior had undergone what the federal government called “a thorough renovation.”
 But by 1921 the government was reorganizing veterans’ hospitals into larger institutions.

-Victoria College, the forerunner of the University of Victoria, became the next tenant.
-Pierre Berton, a student here from 1937-39, famously carved his initials in the wood of the billiard room.
-Other distinguished alumni of Victoria College during these years were artists Bill Reid and Jack Shadbolt, and Dr. Frances Kelsey.
-A renowned pharmacologist who prevented the release of thalidomide into the US market, Dr. Kelsey was presented with the President’s Award for Distinguished Federal Civilian Service by President Kennedy in 1962.
+1921-46: Victoria College, forerunner of University of Victoria, was the next tenant.
+Iconic Canadian author and broadcaster Pierre Berton (b.
+Whitehorse, YT 1920-2004), a student here from 1937-39, famously carved his initials in the billiard room window frame.
+Other distinguished alumni of Victoria College during these years were artists Bill Reid (b.
+Victoria 1920-1998) and Jack Shadbolt (b.
+Southend-on-Sea, ENG 1909-1998), and Dr. Frances Kelsey (b.
+Cobble Hill, BC 1919-2015).
+[A renowned pharmacologist who prevented the release of thalidomide into the US market, Dr. Kelsey was presented the US President’s Award for Distinguished Civilian Service by President Kennedy in 1962.]
 By 1946 enrolment at the college had led to serious over-crowding, due partly to returning WWII veterans.
-The building was considered to be a firetrap and a health hazard, and the provincial government moved the college out in 1946.
+The building was considered a firetrap and health hazard, and the provincial government moved the college out in 1946.

 The Greater Victoria School Board bought Craigdarroch and moved its offices in.
 This required more “renovation” to create small offices out of the larger spaces used by the college.
 The school board remained at the castle until 1968.
 Craigdarroch then housed the Victoria Conservatory of Music until 1979.